rpldy/react-uploady/packages/ui/tus-uploady/README.md

 # Tus Uploady

-This package is provided as a convenient alternative to the main [Uploady](../uploady) package.
+This package is provided as a convenient alternative to the main [Uploady](https://react-uploady.org/docs/api/) package.
 To be used in case resumable (tus) upload is required.

-The package wraps the [tus-sender](../../core/tus-sender)
+The package wraps the [tus-sender](https://react-uploady.org/docs/packages/rpldy-tus-sender/)

-Additional information about tus functionality can be found the [tus-sender README](../../core/tus-sender).
+Additional information about tus functionality can be found at the [tus-sender API doc](https://react-uploady.org/docs/api/enhancers/getTusEnhancer/).

 **The best place to get started is at our: [React-Uploady Documentation Website](https://react-uploady.org)**